 Recently, as I was reviewing a new site launch and redesign, I found myself nodding in agreement with each new, cool design feature that I saw.
-However, as I kept scrolling, I eventually came across something in the site design that put all head nodding to an abrupt halt and left me with a heavy sneer.
+However, as I kept scrolling, I came across something in the site design that brought all of my excitement to an abrupt halt.
 What could possibly have been so visually repulsive, you ask?
-Text.
-Walls. of. text.
-I’m not talking about a mere line or two of copy, but large paragraphs that disrupted the nice flow of the site’s minimal design and left the user with tons of content that they will surely never take the time to read.
+The Great Wall of Text.
+I'm not talking about a mere line or two of copy, but large paragraphs that disrupted the easy flow of the site's minimalistic design.
+The user and I were left with tons of content that would surely never be read.

 1. Rollover States

-While thebestdesigns.com uses this technique for social links, tags, and calls to action; it can easily be used to include a small paragraph of keyword-rich copy.
-This technique can also prove to be especially helpful for ecommerce category pages that include a catalog of product images.
-In this scenario, each image can provide an opportunity to include keyword rich text to help your product-category page rank.
+While EmporiumPies.com uses this technique for product images, this method can also be helpful for social links, tags, and calls to action; it can easily be used to include a small paragraph of keyword-rich copy.
+In both scenarios, each image can provide an opportunity to include keyword rich text to help your page rank.

 2. Revolving Carousels